shenwei356/seqkit/README.md

 Furthermore, the complicated installation process of dependencies packages and running environment also make them less friendly to common users.

-Fakit is cross-platform, efficient, and practical FASTA manipulations tool that is friendly for researchers to complete wide ranges of FASTA file processing.
+Fakit is a cross-platform, efficient, and practical FASTA manipulations tool that is friendly for researchers to complete wide ranges of FASTA file processing.
 The suite supports plain or gzip-compressed input and output from either standard stream or files, therefore, it could be easily used in pipelines.